Don’t Miss These 10 Tips for the Senior Driver

-Tips for senior drivers — taking responsibility and becoming more self aware is a key to driving safely on later years.
+Tips for senior drivers.
+Taking responsibility and becoming more self-aware is a key to driving in later years.
 Consider changing your driving habits.
-Taking time to review your driving habits and make corrective changes may make it possible for the freedom and independence that driving brings to continue.
+Take time to review your driving habits.
+Make corrective changes may make it possible… for the freedom and independence that driving brings to continue.

 More Tips For Senior Drivers